noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 ##### metric filters

+- allow you to sort groups of related objects within a single bucke
+  - filter by object key name prefix or by the object tag.
 - how cloudwatch turns log data into numerical cloudwatch metrics that you can graph and use on dashboards or set an alarm on.
-- are assigned to log groups and all of the filters assigned to a log group are applied to their log streams.
+- are assigned to log groups, all of the filters assigned to a log group are applied to their log streams.
-- define the terms and patterns to look for in log data as it is sent to CloudWatch Logs

 #### log agent